Galesburg, Illinois: History

 Galesburg was founded by George Washington Gale, a Presbyterian minister from New York state who had formulated the concept of the manual labor college and first implemented it at the Oneida Institute near Utica, New York.
 In 1836 Gale publicized a subscription- and land purchase-based plan to found manual labor colleges in the Mississippi River valley.
-Land was purchased for this purpose in Knox County and in 1837 the first subscribers to the college-founding plan arrived and began to settle what would become Galesburg.
+Land was purchased for this purpose in Knox County and in 1837 the first subscribers to the college-founding plan arrived and began to settle what became Galesburg.

-Galesburg, populated from the first by abolitionists, was home to one of the first anti-slavery societies in Illinois and was a stop on the Underground Railroad.
-The city was the site of the fifth Lincoln–Douglas debate. held on October 7, 1858.
-Galesburg also was the home of Mary Ann "Mother" Bickerdyke, who provided hospital care for Union soldiers during the Civil War.
+Populated from the start by abolitionists, Galesburg was home to one of Illinois's first anti-slavery societies and a stop on the Underground Railroad.
+On October 7, 1858, the city was the site of the fifth Lincoln–Douglas debate.
+Galesburg was also the home of Mary Ann "Mother" Bickerdyke, who provided hospital care for Union soldiers during the Civil War.

-In later years, Galesburg became the birthplace of poet Carl Sandburg, artist Dorothea Tanning, and former Major League Baseball star Jim Sundberg.
-Sandburg's boyhood home is maintained by the Illinois Historic Preservation Agency as the Carl Sandburg State Historic Site.
-It includes the cottage he was born in, a modern museum, the rock under which he and his wife Lilian are buried, and a performance venue.
+Galesburg is the birthplace of poet Carl Sandburg, artist Dorothea Tanning, and former Major League Baseball star Jim Sundberg.
+The Illinois Historic Preservation Agency maintains Sandburg's boyhood home as the Carl Sandburg State Historic Site.
+It includes the cottage where he was born, a modern museum, the rock under which he and his wife Lilian are buried, and a performance venue.

-Throughout much of its history, Galesburg has been inextricably tied to the railroad industry.
-Local businessmen were major backers of the first railroad to connect Illinois's then two biggest cities—Chicago and Quincy—as well as a third leg initially terminating across the Mississippi River from Burlington, Iowa, eventually connecting to it via bridge and thence onward to the Western frontier.
+For much of its history, Galesburg was inextricably tied to the railroad industry.
+Local businessmen were major backers of the first railroad to connect Illinois's then two biggest cities—Chicago and Quincy—as well as a third leg initially terminating across the Mississippi River from Burlington, Iowa, and eventually connecting to it via bridge and thence onward to the Western frontier.
 The Chicago, Burlington and Quincy Railroad (CB&Q) sited major rail sorting yards here, including the first to use hump sorting.
 The CB&Q also built a major depot on South Seminary Street that was controversially torn down and replaced by a much smaller station in 1983.
-The yard is still used by the BNSF Railway.
+The BNSF Railway still uses the yard.

 In the late 19th century, when the Atchison, Topeka and Santa Fe Railway connected its service through to Chicago, it also laid track through Galesburg and built its own railroad depot.
 The depot remained in operation until the construction of the Cameron Connector southwest of town enabled Amtrak to reroute the Southwest Chief via the Mendota Subdivision and join the California Zephyr and Illinois Zephyr at the Burlington Northern depot.
-A series of mergers eventually united both lines under the ownership of BNSF Railway, carrying an average of seven freight trains per hour between them.
-With the closure of the Maytag plant in 2004, BNSF is once again the largest private employer in Galesburg.
+A series of mergers eventually united both lines under BNSF's ownership, carrying an average of seven freight trains per hour between them.
+Since the 2004 closure of the Maytag plant, BNSF is once again Galesburg's largest private employer.

 Galesburg was home to the pioneering brass era automobile company Western, which produced the Gale, named for the town.